picocms/picocms.github.io/_docs/config.md

 ### URL Rewriting

 Pico's default URLs (e.g. https://example.com/pico/?sub/page) already are very user-friendly.
 Additionally, Pico offers you a URL rewrite feature to make URLs even more user-friendly (e.g. https://example.com/pico/sub/page).
+Below you'll find some basic info about how to configure your webserver proberly to enable URL rewriting.
+For additional assistance, please refer to the ["Getting Help" section][GettingHelp] below.

 #### Apache

 If you're using the Apache web server, URL rewriting should be enabled automatically.
-If URL rewriting doesn't work, please make sure to enable the [`mod_rewrite` module][ModRewrite] and to enable `.htaccess` overrides.
+If URL rewriting doesn't work (you're getting `404 Not Found` error messages from Apache), please make sure to enable the [`mod_rewrite` module][ModRewrite] and to enable `.htaccess` overrides.
 You might have to set the [`AllowOverride` directive][AllowOverride] to `AllowOverride All` in your virtual host config file or global `httpd.conf`/`apache.conf`.
 Assuming rewritten URLs work, but Pico still shows no rewritten URLs, force URL rewriting by setting `rewrite_url: true` in your `config/config.yml`.
 If you rather get a `500 Internal Server Error` no matter what you do, try removing the `Options` directive from Pico's `.htaccess` file (it's the last line).

 #### Nginx [Learn more…][NginxConfig]{:.learn-more}
 {:#nginx}

 If you're using Nginx, you can use the following config to enable URL rewriting (lines `5` to `8`) and denying access to Pico's internal files (lines `1` to `3`).
 You'll need to adjust the path (`/pico` on lines `1`, `2`, `5` and `7`) to match your installation directory.
 Additionally, you'll need to enable URL rewriting by setting `rewrite_url: true` in your `config/config.yml`.
 The Nginx config should provide the *bare minimum* you need for Pico.
 Nginx is a very extensive subject.
 If you have any trouble, please read through our [Nginx config docs][NginxConfig].
-For additional assistance, please refer to the ["Getting Help" section][GettingHelp] below.

 ```
 location ~ ^/pico/((config|content|vendor|composer\.(json|lock|phar))(/|$)|(.+/)?\.(?!well-known(/|$))) {